carlos-gg/digitalgarden/content/AI/Deep learning/LSTMs.md

 ---
 title: "Long Short-Term Memory networks (LSTMs)"
-disableToc: false
 ---

+> One of the most innovative works in the NLP space is LSTMs, which can remember information from the way past and also selectively forget stuff that is not required.
+There are several architectures of LSTM units.
+A common architecture is composed of a cell (the memory part of the LSTM unit) and three "regulators", usually called gates, of the flow of information inside the LSTM unit: an input gate, an output gate and a forget gate.
+Some variations of the LSTM unit do not have one or more of these gates or maybe have other gates (for instance, GRUs do not have an output gate).
+The Forget gate decides what is relevant to keep from prior steps.
+The input gate decides what information is relevant to add from the current step.
+The output gate determines what the next hidden state should be

 ## Resources
 - https://en.wikipedia.org/wiki/Long_short-term_memory
-- One of the most innovative works in the NLP space is LSTMs and their variations e.g. GRU
 - With a basic RNN cell, we see a massive drop in performance when it comes to long sequences and the network needs to remember patterns which have occurred way at the beginning to infer things correctly at a current time step.
 And this is because of exploding and vanishing gradients.
 - Then came Sepp Hochreiter and Jürgen Schmidhuber and invented LSTMs, which can remember information from the way past and also selectively forget stuff that is not required.
-- There are several architectures of LSTM units.
-A common architecture is composed of a cell (the memory part of the LSTM unit) and three "regulators", usually called gates, of the flow of information inside the LSTM unit: an input gate, an output gate and a forget gate.
-Some variations of the LSTM unit do not have one or more of these gates or maybe have other gates (for instance, GRUs do not have an output gate).
-- The Forget gate decides what is relevant to keep from prior steps.
-The input gate decides what information is relevant to add from the current step.
-The output gate determines what the next hidden state should be.
 - http://colah.github.io/posts/2015-08-Understanding-LSTMs/
 - http://machinelearningmastery.com/tune-lstm-hyperparameters-keras-time-series-forecasting/
 - http://machinelearningmastery.com/use-features-lstm-networks-time-series-forecasting/